dividuum/info-beamer/doc/manual.md

 A directory (called a node) can contain subdirectories.
 Each subdirectory is then loaded as a child node.
 The parent node can render child nodes like any other resource.
 Let's say we create two nodes called *Blue* and *Red*.
-We can let XXX play each of them individually.
+We can let `info-beamer` play each of them individually.
 But what if we want to combine them for our presentation?
-This is where the nesting feature of XXX becomes useful.
+This is where the nesting feature of `info-beamer` becomes useful.
 You start by creating another node called *Green*.
 Then you just move the directories for node *Blue* and *Red* into the directory *Green*.
 The file tree will the look like this:

     :::text
     -+- green -+- node.lua